NAL-i5K/GFF3toolkit/gff3-merge.md

 LGIB01000001.1  Gnomon  CDS     359515  359920  .       -       1       ID=cds33;Parent=rna33;
 ```
 ### How does gff3-merge.py auto-assign replace tags?
 You can choose to have the program auto-assign replace tags for you.
-(This is the default behavior.)
+(This is the default behavior.) **The auto-assignment program ONLY works for mRNA features.** For all other feature types, if there is no replace tag, the program will add 'replace=NA'.
 The program will identify which mRNA models from the modified GFF3 file overlap in coding sequence with models from the reference GFF3 file.
-If the models are non-coding, transcript sequence will be used.
 The program will add a 'replace' attribute with the IDs of overlapping models.
 Specifically, the program will do the following:
-- Extract CDS and protein sequences (mRNA features) or transcript sequence (non-coding features) from both GFF3 files.
+- Extract CDS and pre-mRNA sequences from mRNA features from both GFF3 files.
-- Use blastn and blastp (blastp for mRNA only) to determine which sequences from the modified and reference GFF3 file align to each other.
+- Use blastn to determine which sequences from the modified and reference GFF3 file align to each other.
+These parameters are used:
-- For those sequences that align, determine whether their coordinates overlap in the GFF3 files.
-- If two models have sequence alignment and coordinate overlap, the program will add a 'replace' attribute with the ID of each overlapping model to the modified gff3 file.
+- If two models pass the alignment step, the program will add a 'replace' attribute with the ID of each overlapping model to the modified gff3 file.
 - If no reference model overlaps with a new model, then the program will add 'replace=NA'.

 ### Rules for adding a replace tag on your own
+- **If you are replacing non-coding features, and/or replacing coding features with non-coding features, then you must manually include a replace tag for these replacement actions.**
 - **Replacing a model**: Use the Name or ID attribute of the mRNA or transcript to be replaced.
 (Don't use the ID or Name of the gene, exon, CDS, or other child features). `replace=CLEC00001-RA`
 - **Adding a new model**: Use 'NA' as the replace tag value. `replace=NA`
 - **Deleting a reference model**: Use the 'status' attribute with value 'delete' to indicate whether a model from the original gff3 should be deleted.
 The model that carries the status attribute will NOT be used in the merged gff3. `status=delete`